belisoful/NSMutableNumber/README.md

 	[[NSMutableNumber numberWithUnsignedInteger:NSUIntegerMax] isEqual:[NSNumber numberWithUnsignedInteger:NSUIntegerMax]]; // YES, equal
 	[[NSMutableNumber numberWithUnsignedLongLong:ULONG_LONG_MAX] isEqual:[NSNumber numberWithUnsignedLongLong:ULONG_LONG_MAX]]; // YES, equal
 ```
+- "compare:" compatible with **NSNumber**, including special cases like NAN and -0.0.
 - Internal logic implemented with C++.
 Same performance as standard **NSNumber** (see time tests) and minimum amount of memory for storing values(used union's).
 - **NSNumber** can be compared with this class via additional number comparator method **isEqualToNumber:**
 - Category of the **NSNumber** with method **mutableCopy** which return **NSMutableNumber** class.
 - Adds NSMutableCopying to NSNumber for converting a NSNumber to a NSMutableNumber.
-- isNegativeOne, isZero, isOne, isTwo, isThree, isFour, isFive, isNAN, isInfinity, and isNegativeInfinity properties to NSNumber and NSMutableNumber
+- isNegativeOne, isZero, isPositiveZero, isNegativeZero, isOne, isTwo, isThree, isFour, isFive, isNAN, isInfinity, and isNegativeInfinity properties to NSNumber and NSMutableNumber
 - "unicharValue" as a unit type for NSNumber and NSMutableNumber, and associated init and class methods.
 - bitNot property in NSNumber and NSMutableNumber for a bitwise NOT on the bits (of an integer).
 - bitNotValue property in NSNumber and NSMutableNumber for a bitwise NOT on the bits (of an integer); returns an unsigned long long.
 - plusOne and subtractOne property in NSNumber or NSMutableNumber for incrementing or decrementing.
 - addOne and minusOne within NSMutableNumber for incrementing or decrementing.
-- Enables support for NSSecureCoding.
+- Enables support for NSSecureCoding and backward compatible with non-keyed coding (on older OS versions)
 - Lots of unit tests to ensure proper functionality.

 # License